-Intelligent chemistry for mining: BASF invests in R&D17 May 2012
+Intelligent chemistry for mining: BASF invests in R&D

 As new finds decline, the mining industry is looking to chemical companies to maximise the value of low-grade deposits.
 Julian Turner talks to David Timms, BASF's business director for performance chemicals Australia & New Zealand, and Dr John Farrow of the Australian Mineral Research Centre, about pushing the boundaries of intelligent chemistry for mining.